 You may mark comments as spam from the Moderation panel, the comment thread itself, and from email notifications.

 You may choose to pre-moderate all comments posted on your site.
 All comments, spam or not, will require moderator approval before being published for others to see.
 Another option you may want to try is pre-moderating all links in comments.
-To view and change moderation settings, head to Disqus Admin > Engage > Community Rules.
+To view and change moderation settings, head to Disqus Admin > Community > Community Rules.

 Decide who is allowed to comment

 By controlling who comments on your site, you can prevent spam or other undesirable comments from being posted on your site.
-You can view these options under Disqus Admin > Engage > Community Rules.
+You can view these options under Disqus Admin > Community > Community Rules.

 Report Spam to Disqus